SimonBrodtmann/mod-framework/docs/README.md

 ## Usage

 As a modder, you don't need to use code from `mf-core` or one of the graphics mods directly.
 You will mainly be interested in the mods that actually provide entities.

+However the core code will help you understand what functionality is available.
 All files are well-documented with LDoc comments.
-In doubt, look at them before you start reading the code.
+In doubt, look at them before you start reading the actual code.

 All mods use the Builder classes defined in `mf-core` and provide a factory function to create all the builder instances needed to add everything related to one specific entity.
 The builders generate regular prototype data that can directly